help-me-mom/ng-mocks/examples/angular2/README.md

 # Angular2

-This project contains runnable sample code and configuration for unit testing Typescript on the fly in Karma with Angular2 and Istanbul coverage.
+This project contains runnable sample code and configuration for unit testing Typescript on the fly in Karma with Angular and Istanbul coverage.

 ## Installation